 If an allegation is made against a member of staff or volunteer, contractor or supply staff - including the (D)DSL - similar procedures should be followed, but the adult to whom the allegation has been disclosed must go straight to the Principal of Brockwood Park and of Inwoods who will refer the matter to the Local Authority.
+Where an allegation relates to a member of supply staff, provided by an agency, the agency should be fully involved.
 Designated Officer (LADO) or police immediately, without investigation, and then act on their advice before contacting the member of staff, student/s and parents.
 In borderline cases, discussions with the LADO are held informally without naming the school or the individual.